MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/ghazdo/sprint-245-update.md

 ### Automatic updates for default branch changes in Advanced Security

-In the past,the Advanced Security repository tab did not automatically update when the default branch changed, requiring manual selection of the new branch in the branch picker.
+In the past, the Advanced Security repository tab did not automatically update when the default branch changed, requiring manual selection of the new branch in the branch picker.
 Now, the tab automatically detects and displays alerts for the newly designated default branch upon visiting the page.

 Additionally, the Security Overview updates to reflect default branch changes, although there may be a slight delay before the updated alert results are processed.